uros-r/langchain-crc-api/README.md

 ## Implementation

-This is a standalone Python program that demonstrates how the above requirements can be implemented.
+This is a demonstration that meets the above requirements in a simple standalone FastAPI server.

 API design, effectively representing a multi-part combination of a) JSON documents and b) a text stream, was a requirement for a fairly niche use case.
 In practice, this makes clients